 End of workshop.
 Evening plan to be determined in partnership with hosting destination/sponsor.
 We recommend a group event to encourage continued discussion and keep the momentum going!

-To get a preview of the workshop content, please feel free to check out our online course.
+To get a preview of the workshop content, please feel free to check out our online series.
 This is some of the content we cover in our Building Beneficial Partnerships workshop, and we’re happy to share it to get the ball rolling for you.

 Follow up to Building Beneficial Partnerships workshop